Lionz-IT/Lionz-IT/README.md

 ---

-### 👾 Tentang Saya
+### 👾 About Me

-Saya seorang developer game dengan pengalaman 1 tahun, dengan fokus utama pada Unity.
-Saya menyukai tantangan dalam merancang mekanik gameplay yang inovatif dan mengoptimalkan performa game.
+I am a Game Developer with 1 year of experience, specializing primarily in Unity.
+I thrive on the challenge of designing innovative gameplay mechanics and optimizing game performance.

-* 🌱 Saat ini saya sedang mendalami: **Game Development**
+* 🌱 Currently learning: **Game Development**
-* 🎮 Game favorit saya: **Anime Vanguards on Roblox**
+* 🎮 Favorite Game: **Anime Vanguards on Roblox**
-* 📫 Hubungi saya: **raymlg2005@gmail.com**
+* 📫 Reach me at: **raymlg2005@gmail.com**

 ---

-### 🛠️ Keahlian & Teknologi (Tech Stack)
+### 🛠️ Tech Stack & Skills

-Ini adalah *tools* dan teknologi yang sering saya gunakan dalam proyek game saya:
+Here are the tools and technologies I frequently use in my game projects:

 <table>
   <tr>